GiovannyJTT/Smooth-Dragon/README.md

     * Calculates the normal vector for each triangle
     * Provides a method for calculating the UV coordinates for each triangle
 * `GPT_Model`
-    * mesh + geometry + material
+    * Simple class to integrate mesh + geometry + material
-    * Provides methods for configuring the models with their corresponding group-node (joints), textures, initial position, etc.
+    * Provides method for cleaning gl buffers that were reserved
 * `GPT_LinkedModel`
     * Model formed of joining several `THREE.Object3D` in order to create articulated models like robot arms
     * Provides method for adding a new link between two Object3D and finally linking all of them in sequence